-Season 1 of Gator TAILS has concluded.
-We’ll be back in August of 2022 for the start of Season 2.
-However, you can catch up on all the episodes in Season 1 by using the toolbar (at right) to browse episodes and read up about episodes from Season 1.
+Season 2 of Gator TAILS has officially launched — the 1st episode was dropped in September 2023!
+If you are new to the podcast, you can use the toolbar on the right to catch up with Season 1.
 Alternatively, you can use the links below to listen to, and subscribe to, Gator TAILS from your favorite podcast platform.

 Interesting in Participating?

 Are you a current Allegheny student interested in participating in this podcast?
 If so, Dr. Venesky would love to chat with you!
 Complete this Google Form (which contains a brief questionnaire and also a media release) and Dr. Venesky will be in contact with you.